PhilippeChab/nwscript-ee-language-server/server/poc/tree-sitter/CONFORMANCE.md

 Local validation: 662 repository tests, 161 parser checks, root and harness type checking/lint, production build, and byte-identical standard-library regeneration.
 A freshly installed standalone package also passed the headless Neovim test for initialization, diagnostics, completion, hover, definition, formatting and shutdown.

-Manual Zed UI validation is in progress in the FRU workspace using Windows Zed 1.19.2 over WSL.
-A project-local server override points to the freshly installed package; global editor settings are unchanged.
-All 74 workspace scripts indexed successfully, and actual editor requests returned hover content and engine-function definition locations.
-The remaining interactive checks must be completed before treating this as a full editor smoke test.
-The grammar query tests and standalone LSP tests do not substitute for that UI check.
+Manual Zed smoke validation passed in the FRU workspace using Windows Zed 1.19.2 over WSL and a freshly installed standalone package.
+A project-local server override leaves global editor settings unchanged.
+All 74 existing workspace scripts indexed successfully.
+Actual keyboard actions, UI inspection and the server protocol trace verified:

+- `CommandStruct` in `cmds_player.nss` navigates to its implementation in `consts_cmds.nss`; `commandStruct` navigates to the struct declaration.
+- A helper call navigates to its implementation; navigation on the prototype and implementation toggles between them.
+- Hover returns engine-function documentation and parameter defaults.
+Signature help visibly highlights the active second parameter and displays its default.
+- Auto-import acceptance inserts its include immediately below an existing include.
+With the argument filled in, formatting on save succeeds and compiler diagnostics clear.
+Clang-format sorts includes on save; this is separate from the completion insertion position.
+- Ordinary completion still works before an unfinished struct field declaration.
+Member completion returns the correct field before an unfinished function signature.
+- Typing a function name inside a raw string returns an empty server completion list and shows no suggestion popup.

+Temporary QA scripts were removed afterward; the user's existing FRU source edits were left intact.
+FRU retains the local server override for user review.
+The earlier isolated Linux GUI attempt was stopped after its shared keyring service triggered desktop prompts; it is not used as evidence for the Windows smoke test.

-The language/recovery audit and comparative performance investigation are complete for the stated corpus and cases.
-The PR remains a draft pending completion of the manual Zed check.
-This is not a proof of correctness for every possible malformed program.
+The language/recovery audit, comparative performance investigation and editor smoke checks are complete for the stated corpus and cases.
+The PR remains a draft for user review.
+These results are not a proof of correctness for every possible malformed program or a guarantee of interactive latency on every workspace.